Something went wrong

 Short Term Trends

-Berks’s overall oil use fluctuates yearly as winter conditions change.
-As the temperature outside drops, homes’ boilers need to burn increasing amounts of number two heating oil to maintain a constant interior temperature.
+Berks’s overall fuel oil use varies from year to year as winter conditions change.
+As the temperature outside dips, homes’ boilers need to burn additional number two heating oil to maintain a constant interior temperature.
 Last winter, the average outside temperature in Berks was 29.3°F, which was 5.5°F colder than the prior winter's average outside temperature.

 Berks County Average Winter Temperature